arista/reknow/README.md

 export const TodoListItemEntities = new Entities(TodoListItem)
 ```

-That line declares that `TodoListItemEntities.byName` will be an array of all the `TodoListItem` instances that have been added to Reknow, sorted by `name` in ascending order.
+The `@R.index` line declares that `TodoListItemEntities.byName` will be an array of all the `TodoListItem` instances that have been added to Reknow, sorted by `name` in ascending order.
 There's a lot packed into that line, so to break it down:

 * `@R.index("+name")` is the decorator that declares the index
 * `byName!` is the name of the property that will provide access to the index.
 The property will be "synthesized" by Reknow, so the `!` tells Typescript not to complain that its value isn't being set explicitly in the constructor.
 * `R.SortIndex<TodoListItem>` is the property's type.
 This is effectively an alias for `TodoListItem[]`.

 This is an example of a "SortIndex", exposed to the application as an Array.
 Reknow will automatically keep this Array sorted in ascending order by each instance's `name` property, updating it as instances are added, removed, or modified.
-The application read access this structure freely, but is prevented from modifyin it.
+The application may read this structure freely, but is prevented from modifying it.

 A SortIndex can sort by any number of properties, each in either ascending or descending order.
 For example, `@R.index("+name", "-age")` will sort instances first by `name` in ascending order, then by `age` in descending order for instances that have the same `name`.
 If instances have the same `name` and `age`, then Reknow will sort by entity id (ascending) as the last resort.

+Only `string`, `number`, and `boolean` (`false` < `true`) values can be sorted.
+Attempts to sort by other types, or by values of different types, will result in an error.
+The `null` value can also be included in sorts, and is considered to be less than any other value.

-An index can be directed to group instances with the same property value.
+Beyond sorting, an index can also be directed to group instances with the same property value.
 This is called a "HashIndex", and is declared by using `=` with the property name:

 ```ts
 @R.index("=name", "+age") byNameAndAge!:R.HashIndex<SortIndex<TodoListItem>>